-Recent series of articles by The New York Times voiced skepticism on the shale natural gas boom stating that companies greatly exaggerated the amount of natural gas they could actual get out of the ground.
+Recent series of articles by The New York Times voiced scepticism on the shale natural gas boom, stating that companies greatly exaggerated the amount of natural gas they could actual get out of the ground.
 E-mails and documents collected by The New York Times also suggested that the natural gas industry bubble could be heading for a burst, raising concerns about the volatility of shale gas drilling.

 The multiple series of article published on Times quoted various unidentified emails from industry consultants, government staffers and energy company executives inquiring whether natural gas production from shale rock is really what it is shown to be or instead is a bubble which could burst anytime in future.

-The undated emails posted on Times said that the natural gas wells could be drying up much faster than expected and companies could actually be losing money.
+The undated emails posted on Times said that the natural gas wells could be drying up much faster than expected, and companies could actually be losing money.

 EIA reciprocated by issuing an unusual statement saying that the agency’s views on shale gas were completely different from those described in the Times article.
-It also mentioned that shale gas production in US has risen from 4% to 23% in just 5 years.
+It also mentioned that shale gas production in the US has risen from 4% to 23% in just 5 years.

-Tighter regulations on the industry are advised but these may turn the shale gas production unprofitable, if the Times article holds some truth.
+Tighter regulations on the industry are advised, but these may turn the shale gas production unprofitable if the Times article holds some truth.

-IER’s John Mavretich talks Natural Gas
+IER’s John Mavretich talks about Natural Gas